Exact and Approximate Counting of Database Repairs

+Our goal is to provide answers to the questions discussed above.
+For Question~1, we provide a definitive answer.
+For Question~2, we establish results that form crucial steps towards a definitive answer.
+As we explain, an answer to Question~2 will resolve a challenging graph-theoretic open problem.
+Our contributions can be summarized as follows:

-\paragraph{Summary of Contributions.} Concerning Question (1), we lift the dichotomy of~\cite{MaWi13} for primary keys and SJFCQs to the general case of FDs (Theorem~\ref{the:fds-dichotomy}).
+\begin{itemize} \item Concerning Question 1, we lift the dichotomy of~\cite{MaWi13} for primary keys and SJFCQs to the general case of FDs (Theorem~\ref{the:fds-dichotomy}).
 To this end, we build on the dichotomy for the problem of counting repairs (without a query) from~\cite{LiKW21}, which allows us to concentrate on FDs with an LHS chain (up to equivalence) since for all the other cases we can inherit the $\sharp \text{P}$-hardness.
 Therefore, our main technical task was actually to lift the dichotomy for primary keys and SJFCQs from~\cite{MaWi13} to the case of FDs with an LHS chain (up to equivalence).
-Although the proof of this result borrows several ideas from the proof of~\cite{MaWi13}, the task of lifting the result to FDs with an LHS chain (up to equivalence) was a non-trivial one.
-This is due to the significantly more complex structure of database repairs under FDs with an LHS chain compared to those under primary keys; further details are given in Section~\ref{sec:lhs-chain-fds}.
+Although the proof of this result borrows several ideas from the proof of~\cite{MaWi13}, the task of lifting the result to FDs with an LHS chain (up to equivalence) is a non-trivial one.
+This is due to the significantly more complex structure of database repairs under FDs with an LHS chain compared to those under primary keys.
+The tractable side of the dichotomy is proved by introducing a polynomial-time algorithm.
+For the intractable side, we first introduce certain rewrite rules for pairs consisting of a set $\dep$ of FDs and an SJFCQ $Q$.
+A crucial property of those rules is that whenever $(\dep,Q)$ can be rewritten into $(\dep',Q')$, there is a polynomial-time Turing reduction from $\sharp \prob{Repairs}(\dep',Q')$ to $\sharp \prob{Repairs}(\dep,Q)$.
+We then show that every pair $(\dep,Q)$ can be rewritten, by following a sequence of rewrite rules, into a pair $(\dep',Q')$ that we call final.
+Intuitively, a final pair cannot be rewritten further without breaking its non-safety.
+For final pairs, we establish $\sharp\text{\rm P}$-hardness via a reduction from the primary key case, and the $\sharp\text{\rm P}$-hardness for all the non-final pairs is obtained from the sequence of rewritings; further details are discussed in Section~\ref{sec:lhs-chain-fds}.